Assorted Fixings

 How to Choose the Right Assorted Fixings

-Application and Trade Specificity: Consider your primary work area.
-Automotive professionals should prioritise kits containing sump plug washers, clevis pins, and split pins, while general builders benefit more from comprehensive wall fixing and anchor assortments.
-Specialist trades like agricultural engineering require specific pin types suited to machinery maintenance.
+Application and Trade Specificity: Consider your primary work area when selecting an assortment.
+Automotive professionals benefit from kits containing sump plug washers, clevis pins, and split pins, whilst general builders require comprehensive wall fixing and anchor collections.
+Electricians should prioritise hammer fixing kits for conduit and cable management installations, whereas agricultural engineers need specialist pin assortments suited to machinery maintenance.

-Metric versus Imperial: UK tradespeople typically work with metric measurements, but older equipment and imported machinery may require imperial fixings.
-Many comprehensive assortments include both metric and imperial sizes, offering maximum versatility.
-Check whether your typical applications require BSP (British Standard Pipe) threads or metric equivalents.
+Metric versus Imperial Sizing: UK tradespeople typically work with metric measurements, but older equipment and imported machinery may require imperial fixings.
+Many comprehensive assortments from Sealey include both metric and imperial sizes, offering maximum versatility.
+Consider whether your typical applications involve BSP threads or metric equivalents, particularly for bonded seal requirements in plumbing and hydraulic work.

-Quantity and Size Range: Larger assortments (300+ pieces) provide better value and ensure you're less likely to run short mid-job, whilst smaller kits (50-150 pieces) are more portable for mobile tradespeople.
-Consider which sizes you use most frequently—a kit heavily weighted towards common sizes is often more practical than one with equal quantities of rarely-used dimensions.
+Quantity and Size Range: Larger assortments containing 300+ pieces provide better value and ensure you're less likely to run short mid-job, whilst smaller kits of 50-150 pieces offer improved portability for mobile tradespeople.
+Examine which sizes you use most frequently—collections heavily weighted towards common dimensions prove more practical than assortments with equal quantities of rarely-used sizes.
+Kits available from Tooled-Up range from compact 50-piece linch pin sets to comprehensive 555-piece split pin collections.

 Storage and Organisation: Look for kits with compartmentalised cases featuring clear labelling.
 Quality storage boxes from brands like Sealey and DeWalt protect fixings from moisture and damage whilst enabling quick identification on site.
-Stackable cases integrate well with existing tool storage systems.
+DeWalt's stackable organiser systems integrate well with existing tool storage, whilst Sealey's assortments typically feature robust compartmentalised cases suitable for workshop and mobile use.

 Material Quality and Finish: Professional-grade fixings should be manufactured from hardened steel with appropriate finishes.
-Black oxide coatings offer corrosion resistance for general use, whilst zinc-plated or stainless steel options provide enhanced durability in harsh or outdoor environments.
+Black oxide coatings offer corrosion resistance for general applications, whilst zinc-plated options provide enhanced durability in outdoor environments.
+Stainless steel fixings, though more expensive, prove essential for marine, agricultural, and harsh weather applications where corrosion resistance is critical.

 Popular Accessories